Path Partitions of Phylogenetic Networks: Preliminaries

 Suppose that $N$ is a DAG.
 Although this is standard notation, due to its importance we note that a \emph{directed path} in $N$ is a sequence of distinct vertices $v_1,v_2,\dots, v_k$, $k \ge 1$, in $V(N)$ such that $(v_i,v_{i+1}) \in A(N)$ for all $i \in [k-1]$.
-If not other arc is present, that is, if $(v_i, v_j) \notin A(N)$ for every $i \in [k - 2]$ and every $j \in [k] \setminus \{i, i+1\}$, then $v_1, \ldots, v_k$ is an \emph{induced path}.
+If $(v_i, v_j) \notin A$ for any $j>i+1$ also holds, then the sequence forms an \emph{induced path}.
 Note that abusing notation we shall sometimes also consider such a path or induced path as just being its set of vertices $P = \{v_1, \ldots, v_k\}$, from which the ordering of the sequence can be inferred.
 For $B \subseteq V(N)$, we write $N[B]$ for the directed subgraph of $N$ induced by $B$.
 We say that $N$ is \emph{connected} if the underlying undirected graph of $N$ is connected (that is, there is an undirected path that connects any pair of its vertices), and a connected component of $N$ is the subgraph of $N$ induced by the vertices of a connected component of its underlying undirected graph.
 A \emph{tree} is a connected DAG with a single root and no reticulation vertex.
 A \emph{forest} is a DAG in which every connected component is a tree.

 A \emph{path partition} of $N$ is a collection $\P$ of vertex-disjoint directed paths in $N$ whose union is $V(N)$ (using our notation, each element of $\P$ is a set of vertices); it is called an \emph{induced path partition} if every path in the partition is an induced directed path in $N$.
 We may write PP for path partition and IPP for induced path partition.
 A (induced) path partition is called a \emph{leaf (induced) path partition} if every path in the partition ends in a leaf of $N$.
 Note that since the paths partition $N$, it follows that in a leaf PP or a leaf IPP, each leaf of $N$ must be the end of some path.
 Observing that no two leaves are in the same path, a leaf PP or leaf IPP, if it exists, partitions $N$ into the smallest possible number of paths.
 Also note that, as stated in the introduction, path partitions in graphs that contain a specified subset of vertices have been studied in the literature; see e.g. \cite[Section 3.2]{manuel2018revisiting}.